Elvira-94/wordle-game/README.md

 #### Bug:
 If you guess a word that had multiple of the same letter and that letter occurred once in the correct word.
 The letter would show as incorrect in the keyboard.

-This was because the logic of the game did not consider the use case where a letter was incorrectly guessed but had been previously guessed prior in the same guess
+This was because the logic of the game did not consider the use case where a letter was incorrectly guessed but had been previously guessed prior in the same guess.

 #### Fix:
 This was fixed by adding a condition to check if the letterCount variable > 0 (turn the guess and key tiles green), and if it equals 0 but is still in the word, to turn the guess tile black, but keep the key tile green.